It’s exciting when your sales team is growing. It means you and your reps have been doing your jobs, hitting revenue targets and closing deals.

 With Pipedrive Professional and Enterprise, you can now set user permissions at a more granular level so you control access to information.

-We’ve also developed a new Security Dashboard to give organizations greater peace of mind that customer information is protected.
+We’ve also developed a new CRM Security and Privacy Dashboard to give organizations greater peace of mind that customer information is protected.
 In addition, the dashboard provides suggestions on how to better secure their business data.

 6. You’re struggling to set fair compensation and standardized policies across different regions